bajamircea/bajamircea.github.io/_posts/2019-01-18-premature-optimisation.markdown

 - "then we will be almost certain that these programs cannot lead us into any trouble, but of course we won't be able to solve many problems." [p263]
+  - This comment was made in the context of suggestions to ban all unsafe features in programming languages
   - It is as old as ever that there is often a compromise between safety and performance

 - "And ouch, what subscript checking does to the inner loop execution times!"
   [p269]
   - Compiler generated bounds-checking adds to safety, but reduced performance.
     This is an example of compromise between safety and performance.
+I've experienced the performance implications of checked iterators in Visual Studio

 - "I do consider assignment statements and pointer variables to be among computer science's "most valuable treasures!"" [p263].